A Normality Test for High-dimensional Data based on a Nearest Neighbor Approach: Discussion

 \section{Discussion}

 We proposed in this paper a nonparametric normality test based on the nearest neighbor information.
-Theoretical results ensure the type I error control of the method and in the mean while it was shown to have significant power improvement over the alternative approaches.
-We discuss in this section a related test statistic and some possible extensions of the current method.
+It enjoys proper error control and is shown to have significant power improvement over the alternative approaches.
+We discuss in this section a related test statistic and some extensions and explorations of the current method.